![]() |

-NVIDIA solutions are supporting the IndiaAI Mission, a government effort that’s infusing India’s AI ecosystem with over US$1 billion to bolster the nation’s compute capacity and foster the development of sovereign AI datasets, frontier models and applications.
+NVIDIA technology is supporting the IndiaAI Mission, a government effort that’s infusing India’s AI ecosystem with over US$1 B to bolster the nation’s compute capacity and foster the development of sovereign AI datasets, frontier models and applications.
 The mission manages AI education, startup innovation and frameworks for trustworthy AI as well.

 Under the IndiaAI Compute Pillar, the nation is building out its AI cloud offerings with systems including tens of thousands of NVIDIA GPUs.
 NVIDIA is collaborating with cloud providers to deliver advanced AI factories to meet India’s needs for AI compute: